castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

 ```

 The above script will convert the collection to JSON files with `text_unlemm`, `analyzed`, `text_bert_tok` and `raw` fields.
+Note that the tokenization script depends on spaCy; our implementation currently depends on v3.2.1 (this is potentially important as tokenization might change from version to version).
 Next, we need to convert the MS MARCO JSON collection into Anserini's JSONL format:

 ```bash